mbxss28/LIFE4136_rotation3_Group3/GENE_Annotatition/README.md

 R

 was used to activate R on the command line and then GENESPACE was installed through their.
-Exact specific will be shown in the
+Exact installation steps will be shown in [requiments](https://github.com/mbxss28/LIFE4136_rotation3_Group3/blob/main/requirements.txt)